Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 -   `ChunkPerCameraSkeletonCullingMask`
 -   `ChunkPerCameraSkeletonCullingSplitsMask`

 A skeleton entity is not valid by itself.
-It must additional be one of two specialized archetypes, exposed or optimized.
+It must additionally be one of two specialized archetypes, exposed or optimized.

 ## Exposed Skeletons